hroncok/python-minimization/document.md

 This has been the case **since Fedora 24** and **nobody has ever reported it as a problem** -- hence we might just drop the optimization level 2 bytecode cache and consider the problems an unsupported corner case.
 That would **save 5.2 MiB / 14%**.
 Technically this is wrong, but pragmatically it works just fine.

-Alternatively, we might make a case upstream and deprecate and remove `-00` because we don't use it -- however we are not sure if that is a good enough reason.
+Alternatively, we might make a case upstream and deprecate and eventually remove `-00` because we don't use it -- however we are not sure if that is a good enough reason.

+With the marker file proposed in the previous solution, we can outright drop the optimization level 2 bytecode cache for good (or move it to a package that is not even *Recommended*, only *Suggested*).

 ### Solution 7: Stop shipping mandatory source files, ship .pyc instead